 Unlike other organizations we do not have a “one program fits all” mentality.
 Our program is geared toward the individual because each individual is unique and carries his or her own unique baggage.

 We differ in two major areas; technique and pricing.

-Similarly, if Calvin has a Hapkido background he will quickly appreciate the street applications of our joint locks.
+Similarly, if Joe has a Hapkido or Aikido background he will quickly appreciate the street applications of those movements.
 If someone is a certified Muay Thai instructor I need not spend time teaching and testing him on kicks.
 I need to observe him once, that’s it.

 If someone wants to come to Israel or fly me over to their school for a long term program, as some do, we can certainly add up the hours, and the dollars, quite easily.
 But what if that is not an option?

-All of our current instructors come to IKI with a strong martial arts background.
+Many of our instructors come to IKI with a strong martial arts background.
 Many hold ranks of 6th dan or higher, some hold 10th dans.
 Do I really need to teach them every aspect of martial arts?